“Beguiling and very funny… a real joy to read.’

 ‘Full of laugh-out-loud funny bits.’

 You can find out more about the books and journalism below, but in a nutshell...
-I’ve written six satirical novels, three quite serious historical novels, a travelogue about living and teaching in Kenya, a non-fiction rant about the idiocies of modern motherhood, and a lot of newspaper columns.
+I’ve written six satirical novels, three historical sagas (early 20th Century US), a travelogue about living and teaching in Kenya, a non-fiction rant about the idiocies of modern motherhood, and a lot of newspaper columns.
 As E.V.
-Harte, I am writing a new series of light-hearted mysteries about a Tarot-reading sleuth named Dolly.
-The Prime of Ms Dolly Greene is published September 2017.
-It is the first in the Tarot Detective series.
-Number two will be out in May 2018.
+Harte, I have written a couple of light-hearted mysteries about a Tarot-reading sleuth named Dolly.

 Author & Journalist